Bum Farto

 Joseph Anthony "Bum" Farto (July 3, 1919 – disappeared February 16, 1976, declared dead May 21, 1986) was an American fire chief and convicted drug dealer in Key West, Florida, who disappeared in 1976.
 He was one of several politically connected Key West individuals arrested as part of a sting operation known as Operation Conch.

 Farto disappeared shortly after his conviction and was declared dead in absentia in 1986.
+The circumstances of his disappearance led to theories that he had fled from the United States, possibly to Costa Rica or Spain, and he became a popular figure in Key West popular culture.
 His life and disappearance have been the subject of a 2020 podcast series and a 2021 Pamela Stephenson play.

 Early life

 Farto's parents were Spanish immigrants Juana (née Díaz) and Juan Farto.
 Juana was from the Canary Islands, while Juan, a restaurant owner, was from Budiño, Pontevedra, having immigrated to Key West via Cuba in 1902.
 Farto was the youngest of three children, and his mother died when he was young.
-As a child, he often hung out at Key West's Fire Station No. 1, which was behind his house.
+As a child, he often spent time at Key West's Fire Station No. 1, which was behind his house.
 He was nicknamed Bum because he fetched the firefighters' coffee and shined their shoes, and at 10 he first snuck onto a fire truck that was answering a call.

 Farto quit school when his father died in 1937.
-He worked for the WPA's National Youth Administration and his first job was as a funeral home worker.
-Farto married his wife Esther Beiro in 1955.
+He worked for the National Youth Administration and his first job was as a funeral home worker.
+Farto married Esther Beiro in 1955.